needle-mirror/com.unity.physics/Documentation~/custom-motors.md

 - Do not stack different motors inside one GameObject component since the baking pipeline may not recognize the setting.
 If you want to create multiple motors on one GameObject, you will need to add a new component for each.
 Note that stacking joints/motors may lead to constraints fighting each other during solve and yield unstable simulation.
 - If no `Connected Body` is specified, then the motor will behave as if it is connected to the world.
 This is equivalent to a static rigid body at the origin with default orientation.
 - When setting the `MaxImpulseOfMotor` an iterative/trial-and-error approach is best to get the desired behavior.

+## Using Spring and Damping Parameters

+The spring frequency and damping ratio are used to control how the motor moves towards its target.
+The spring frequency determines how 'bouncy' the motor is, while the damping ratio determines how quickly the motor converges towards its target.

+While setting these values can be done by feel, the values used for each parameter depend on what method you are using to author the motor since the mapping of built-in authoring is not one-to-one with Unity Physics.

+Unity Physics uses a default spring frequency of 74341.31 Hz and a default damping ratio of 2530.126 (unitless).
+These values describe a ‘stiff’spring’ type of behaviour, which, for a motor, means that the motor will arrive at its target quickly without much bounce.

+The built-in components use different units to describe the same behaviour.
+The spring parameter is a spring constant, which has units of kg/s^2 and damper has units of kg/s.
+If authoring using a built-in joint type, it may be useful to keep the following in mind:

+To convert from a built-in spring constant, k, to a Unity Physics spring frequency, f, we calculate

+f  = (1 / 2*pi) * sqrt (k / m) where m is the mass of the joint in kg and f is the frequency in Hz.

+To convert a built-in damper coefficient, c, to a Unity Physics damping ratio, R, we calculate

+R = c / [2* sqrt(k * m)] where m is the mass of the joint in kg and R is unitless

+It is important to note that both calculations are dependent on the mass of the joint involved and that the spring constant is used to convert the damping parameter.

+When authoring a motor, if `spring`=0, then internally, the Unity Physics default spring frequency will be used for simulation.
+Similarly, if `damper`=0, the Unity Physics default damping ratio will be used.
+This means that when setting `spring` for a velocity type motor, you won't have to figure out the conversion needed.